IronWolf Health Management improves NAS system reliability — with the industry’s most comprehensive embedded analysis and recovery software.

 How frequently does a user run the IronWolf health test?

-It’s up to you — users are able to schedule the frequency of their IHM test using the Synology user interface.
-The out-of-box setting on Synology units is every 24 hours.
+It’s up to you — users are able to schedule the frequency of their IHM test using their NAS system’s user interface.
+Typical out-of-box setting on partners’ NAS units is every 24 hours.
 We do recommend users not set the process to run more often than twice a day.

 Will I be able to read and act on the output codes IHM provides me?